thrackle-io/rules-engine/docs/userGuides/permissions/ADMIN-ROLES.md

 Treasury Account can be granted at any time by the app admin.
 This role is exempt from all economic rules.
 Any transactions involving a treasury account will bypass rule checks for all parties involved.
 Functions with the modifier onlyRole(TREASURY_ACCOUNT) can only be called by this role.

 ### Add Command
-The following is an example of the command used to add a risk admin by the app admin.
-Replace `DESIRED_TREASURY_ACCOUNT_ADDRESS` in the following cast command with the address that is being granted the `TREASURY_ACCOUNT`:
+The following is an example of the command used to add a Treasury Account by the app admin.
+Replace `DESIRED_TREASURY_ACCOUNT_ADDRESS` in the following cast command with the address that is being granted the `TREASURY_ACCOUNT` role:
 ````
 cast send $APPLICATION_APP_MANAGER "addTreasuryAccount(address)" DESIRED_TREASURY_ACCOUNT_ADDRESS --private-key $APP_ADMIN_PRIVATE_KEY --rpc-url $ETH_RPC_URL
 ````